g3lasio/owlfenc/replit.md

 # Legal Document & Permit Management Platform

 ## Overview
 This project is an AI-powered legal document and permit management platform featuring Mervin AI, an autonomous intelligent agent.
 The platform streamlines complex legal and permit processes by automating tasks such as generating estimates, creating contracts, analyzing permits, verifying properties, and coordinating over 20 API endpoints autonomously.
-Its purpose is to evolve Mervin AI from a chatbot into a capable intelligent agent, offering significant market potential in legal and permit management.
+Its purpose is to evolve Mervin AI from a chatbot into a capable intelligent agent, offering significant market potential in legal and permit management within the legal and permit domain.

 ## User Preferences
 - Respuestas técnicas y detalladas cuando se requiera análisis